wp-plugins/custom-menu-wizard/readme.txt

 * moved the 'no ancestor' fallback into new Fallback collapsible section, and added a fallback for Current Item with no children

+* added an option allowing setting of title from current menu item's title

 * fixed a bug with optgroups/options made available for the 'Children of' selector after the widget has been saved (also affected disabled fields and styling)

 * don't include menus with no items